maizzle/maizzle.com/content/docs/events.md

 # Events

-When compiling your email templates, Maizzle goes through a series of steps like generating a Template config, rendering, or applying Transformers.
+When compiling your HTML emails, Maizzle goes through a series of steps like generating a Template config, rendering, or applying Transformers.

 You can hook into the build process and manipulate it by using functions that run before or after some of these steps.